HackAssistant/registration/README.md

 - Fork this repo
 - Update [app/hackathon_variable.py](app/hackathon_variable.py)
 - Get SendGrid API Key (Sign up to [GitHub Student Pack](https://education.github.com/pack) to get 15K mails a months for being an student)
-- Deploy into your server!
+- Deploy into your server or in Heroku (see above)!

 ## Personalization